-There is a split among jurisdictions that have considered "unrelated parties" zoning ordinances (and, in rare cases, ordinances targeted at college students) using a rational basis analysis.
+As the City correctly notes, there is a split among jurisdictions that have considered "unrelated parties" zoning ordinances (and, in rare cases, ordinances targeted at college students) using a rational basis analysis.
 The essence of the split is really between courts that show extreme deference to local lawmakers, and those that are more reluctant to allow the government to zone neighborhoods based on the residents' characteristics rather than their conduct.
 See Brener, Belle Terre and Single-Family Hole Ordinances, 74 N.Y.U.
-Law Review at 463 (Appendix Tab 6).
+Law Review at 463 (Exhibit 2 hereto).
 State courts in Rhode Island, Michigan, New York, and New Jersey have all invalidated "unrelated party" zoning ordinances using a rational basis test and, as discussed above, the Maryland Court of Appeals relied on a rational basis analysis to strike down a zoning law targeted at college students in Kirsch v.
 Prince George's County, 626 A.2d 372 (Md.
 1993).

 In Rhode Island, even though Judge Fortunato found that the right to choose your living situation (or in the case of landlords, to choose your tenants) were "liberty interests" that required heightened scrutiny of the challenged ordinance, he ultimately decided the case using a rational basis analysis.
-DiStefano at 7 (Holding that "Narragansett has no rational reason, let alone a compelling one, to curtail such living arrangements ").
-Similarly, the Court of Appeals of New York held that "restricting occupancy of single-family housing based generally on the biological or legal relationships between its inhabitants bears no reasonable relationship to the goals of reducing parking and traffic problems, controlling population density and preventing noise and disturbance."
-McMinn v.
-Town of Oyster Bay, 488 N.E.2d 1240, 1243 (N.Y.
-1985).
-See also State v.
-Baker, 405 A.2d 368, 375 (N.J.
-1979) (declaring that an "unrelated parties" zoning ordinance did not pass a rational basis test under the New Jersey Constitution because it was insufficiently related to the city's goals of preventing congestion and overcrowding); Charter Township of Delta v.
-Dinolfo, 351 N.W.2d 831, 844 (Mich.
-1984) (holding an "unrelated parties" ordinance violated Michigan Constitution's guarantee of due process because it was not rationally related to health and safety concerns).
+DiStefano at 7 (Holding that "Narragansett has no rational reason, let alone a compelling one, to curtail such living arrangements").
+Similarly, the Court of Appeals of New York held that "restricting occupancy of single-family housing based generally on the biological or legal relationships between its inhabitants bears no reasonable relationship to the goals of reducing parking and traffic problems, controlling population density and preventing

-3 In reaching this conclusion, Judge Fortunato relied in part on statements by law enforcement officials in Narragansett that "neither the number of occupants in a dwelling place nor marital status nor consanguinity affects disorderly conduct."
+5 In reaching this conclusion, Judge Fortunato relied in part on statements by law enforcement officials in Narragansett that "neither the number of occupants in a dwelling place nor marital status nor consanguinity affects disorderly conduct."
 DiStefano at 7.
 While those statements are not evidence in the instant case, Plaintiffs suggest that this Court can and should take judicial notice of them.